-Hungarian Goulash is a delicious beef stew (or soup) with a rich paprika seasoned broth.
-This delicious dish is warm and comforting, perfect for a cold weather day.
+Hungarian Goulash is a delicious beef stew (or soup) with a rich paprika broth.
+It is warm and comforting, perfect for a cold day.

 Serve this over homemade noodles (or add potatoes) or with a side of bread or Biscuits to sop up any of the broth left in your bowl.

-It dates back centuries and was originally made by shepherds drying out meat to be able to store and then adding water to create a soup or stew.
-Everyone seems to have their own way of making this dish and adds different veggies.
-Regardless, Hungarian Goulash is very different from an American Goulash Recipe which is more of a tomato, beef and macaroni dish (and also sometimes known as American Chop Suey).
+Hungarian Goulash is very different from an American Goulash Recipe which is a tomato, beef and macaroni dish (and also sometimes known as American Chop Suey).

-Goulash is seasoned with paprika and other fragrant spices like caraway seeds and sometimes even cajun!
-You will almost always find red meat in a Hungarian goulash, and because it is simmered at a lower temperature for a longer amount of time, it is the perfect way to use a cheaper cut of meat and save some money!
+Hungarian goulash (gulyás) dates back centuries and was originally made by shepherds drying out meat to store, which they would then add water to create a soup.
+Goulash is seasoned with paprika and other fragrant spices like caraway seeds.
+You will almost always find red meat in a Hungarian goulash, and because it is simmered at a lower temperature for a longer amount of time, it is the perfect way to turn a cheaper cut of meat into a tender and delicious meal.

 What is Hungarian Paprika

-Paprika is made from grinding up dried peppers.
+Paprika is made from grinding dried peppers.
 Peppers can range from hot to mild, so paprika will vary from region to region.
-In a lot of American cooking like deviled eggs, paprika is mainly used as a garnish.
+In many American cooking, like deviled eggs, paprika is mainly used as a garnish.

 In Hungarian cooking, paprika is usually used to flavor the dish instead of a garnish.
 Some paprika is smoked, some may be sweet, some may be mild, and some may have a stronger flavor.
 In Hungarian cooking, usually a mild to sweet paprika is used.